Ultraclean Ventilation Operating Theatre

 The traditional measurement provided by a single annual test is simply not sufficient, once calibrated it is “assumed” that the performance of the UCV will not differ drastically over a 12-month term but there are many factors that can directly affect the performance.

-Continuous, real-time monitoring – with visual indicators- allows for implantation of improved procedures, risk minimisation, and cost efficiencies.
+Continuous, real-time monitoring – with visual indicators- allows for the implementation of improved procedures, risk minimisation, and cost efficiencies.

 Brandon Medical is a UK manufacturer and designer of world-leading technology solutions for operating theatres, critical care areas, and primary care institutions.
 For over 70 years, Brandon Medical has provided healthcare professionals with reliable, high-quality, and affordable medical equipment packages for operating theatres and critical care.
 Continuous investment in our products allows us to meet the ever-changing needs of our customers, the healthcare industry and the patients it serves.